AaltoSciComp/scicomp-docs/aalto/zulip.rst

 - "Mute a stream" (or topic) is useful when you want to stay subscribed but not be notified of messages by default.
 You can still find it if you click through the sidebar.

+- You can also request notifications for everything in a certain stream.
+This could be good for announcement streams, or your particular projects.

 - The desktop and mobile apps can support `multiple organizations
   <https://api.zulip.com/help/switching-between-organizations>`__.
 At